-Osteoporosis is a condition where your bones become thin, fragile and brittle, leading to a higher risk of fractures (breaks or cracks) than in normal bone.
+Osteoporosis is a condition where your bones become thin, fragile and brittle, leading to a higher risk of fractures (breaks or cracks) than normal bone.
 Osteoporosis occurs when more calcium is taken out of your bones than replaced.
-This leads to a reduced bone density or “honeycombing” of your bone.
+This results n a reduced bone density or “honeycombing” of your bone.

 What Causes Osteoporosis?

 There is no specific cause for osteoporosis.
 Your bones are constantly being renewed in a process where old bone is broken down, and new bone is produced to replace the old.
 This process occurs throughout our life and is usually in balance.
 However, several reasons can get out of balance and thinning of the bones can occur.